Being a parent often means that you worry about your child. This is present from a young age, through adolescence, teen years and adulthood.

 · You (the teen) will be asked a few questions and undergo a brief physical examination (perhaps blood will be taken).
 If the doctor concludes that you have a more serious drinking problems then he or she will refer you to a specialist for further tests on your liver etc, may prescribe medication and will advise you to enter a treatment facility.
 A treatment facility that will more than likely (there's an 85% chance) adhere to the 12 step method, which means that, after your four or five weeks of very expensive treatment you will be expected to attend AA meetings.

 In short, the great majority of doctors think that attendance at Alcoholics Anonymous is essential for anybody who thinks they have a drinking problem.
 Meetings are viewed as a place where you can learn about addiction, learn the similarities between your story and others, gain sober support and have accountability.

 One thing to note is that Alcoholic Anonymous meetings do not have the highest success rate when we look at the research.
 Of course, there are many variables that go into the success rate such as the number of participants in the study, readiness to change and follow through with changes needed for a healthy recovery.

 Because of the low success rate, many feel that there are other options to consider.
-Other meetings such as Smart Recovery may be a better fit.
+Other meetings such as Smart Recovery, also an international fellowship of mutual-support groups, may be a better fit.
 Nonetheless, try out a few Alcoholic Anonymous meetings and see if you can find one that is a good fit for you.
 Look for a group that has individuals who have something you want; this could be a family, successful job or even confidence in oneself.